MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-security-authentication-data-encryption.md

 ## Reporting server and Reporting data warehouse

 Authentication between Reporting Server and the Reporting data warehouse is accomplished using Windows Authentication.
 The account that was specified as the Data Reader Account during setup of Reporting becomes the Execution Account on Reporting Server.
-If the password for the account should change, you will need to make the same password change using the Reporting Services Configuration Manager in SQL Server.
+If the password for the account should change, you'll need to make the same password change using the Reporting Services Configuration Manager in SQL Server.
 The data between the Reporting Server and the Reporting data warehouse isn't encrypted.